Harley Schaeffer

 Overall, I feel like I’ve made some good progress.
 This setup looks great and it is very exciting to see this running along side Prometheus.

-I’m excited to share with you my experience with using Graphana and Prometheus together.
+I’m excited to share with you my experience with using Grafana and Prometheus together.
 As a systems administrator, I’ve found this combination to be incredibly powerful for monitoring and visualizing metrics in real-time.

 First off, let’s talk about what these two tools are.
 Prometheus is a monitoring and alerting toolkit that collects metrics from different sources and stores them in a time-series database.
 Grafana is a data visualization tool that allows you to create customizable dashboards and graphs from the data stored in Prometheus.